tannersatch/it515r/practice/README.md

 sbatch energize.sh

+## Other Information

 This job will launch an array of size 10 using "-a 1-10" and will also launch a separate job, analyze.awk, that depends on the successful completion of the job array.
 Dependency is set using "-d afterok:SLURM_ARRAY_JOB_ID"

+Final result is stored in: array_min.out